manuelrujano/ManuelRujano_thesis/README.md

-Once obtained the files from the merging and filtering step, these scripts were run in the following order:
+Once obtained the files from the merging and filtering step, these scripts can be used to reproduce the barplots and the heatmap.

-1- eQTL extraction
-2- Sei sequence class extraction
-3- Barplots graph
-4- Heatmap visualization